 Below you will find instructions to common Listserv list owner tasks.
 Owners looking to make changes to the way their list mail is delivered should reference the commands available on the Listserv Subscribers How-To's page.
-Users may also find step-by-step instructions under 'Tips for Owners' on the Learn Listserv page as well as the
+Users may also find step-by-step instructions under 'Tips for Owners' on the Listserv manuals page.

 Need a password?
 If you are logging in for the first time or have forgotten your Listserv password simply follow the instructions on the Listserv password page.